yewin-mm/spring-boot-docker-sample/README.md

 <a name="instruction"></a>
 ### 📝 Instruction
-* (Without Using Docker) If you don't want to use docker and just for testing application, you can directly run the project in your IDE. <br>
+* (Without Using Docker) If you don't want to use docker and just for testing application, you can directly run the project in your IDE.
+But this project purpose is to run with docker.
-* (Without Docker), Open Docker Desktop in your machine.
-(Start docker). <br>
+* (With Docker), Open Docker Desktop in your machine.
+(Start docker).
 * First of all, you can check Dockerfile which under project folder.
 * You can't run your application as container without that Dockerfile.
 * Go to your application folder with command prompt CMD (for window) or Terminal (for Mac and Linux) or you can open your IDE Terminal while you opening the project with your IDE. <br>